 - The board releases UPMSP 12th time table 2022 on the official website, upmsp.edu.in.

-- The board will also release the model papers for the UP board 12th 2021 exams.
-The final exam question papers will be prepared on the basis of the pattern given in UP board 12th model papers 2021.
+- The board also releases the model papers for the UP board 12th exams.
+The final exam question papers are prepared on the basis of the pattern given in UP board 12th model papers 2022.
 Hence, students must solve these model papers to practice with the types of questions asked in the exam.

-- These model papers will also help them to improve the speed of answer writing with accuracy.
+- These model papers also help them to improve the speed of answer writing with accuracy.

-- The UP board 12th result 2021 will be announced in July 2021.
-The result will be released in online mode on the official website of the UP Board.
+- The UP board 12th result 2022 will be announced in online mode on the official website of the UP Board.